Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 Corresponding 2017 requirements are set for Deutsche Bank's Tier 1 capital ratio (11.01%) and Total capital ratio (13.01%).
 All requirements are articulated on a phase-in basis.
 In comparison, Deutsche Bank's last reported consolidated capital ratios on a phase-in basis were 12.58% CET 1 capital, 14.47% Tier 1 capital and 16.15% Total capital, all as of 30 September 2016.

-The bottom line is that there isn't a coupon ("capital" in Deutsche parlance) "shut off" coming near-term.
+The bottom line is that there isn't a coupon ("capital" in Deutsche parlance) "shut off" coming near term.
 Deutsche TLAC from the credit presentation:

 In order to increase German banks' TLAC, German "bail in" legislation was amended in 2015 to subordinate senior unsecured debt to contractual obligations (read derivatives):

-Owing to the ranking laid down in section 46f (5) of the Banking Act as amended, the resolution authority, when applying the bail-in tool to eligible liabilities, will first have to draw on all liabilities arising from the unsecured debt instruments covered by the new rule before the CRR institution's remaining non-subordinated liabilities can be drawn on.
+Owing to the ranking laid down in section 46F (5) of the Banking Act as amended, the resolution authority, when applying the bail-in tool to eligible liabilities, will first have to draw on all liabilities arising from the unsecured debt instruments covered by the new rule before the CRR institution's remaining non-subordinated liabilities can be drawn on.
 As a result of the resolution principles laid down in section 68 (1) SAG, the resolution authority, when applying resolution tools, will have to ensure that shareholders and creditors bear losses to the same extent as they would have done in insolvency proceedings if such had been initiated at the time of the resolution order (section 68 (1) number 1 SAG).
-The provisions of section 46f (5) of the Banking Act as amended aim ‒ in the event of insolvency ‒ to improve the position of liabilities for which the application of the bail-in tool is likely to entail substantial practical, legal and technical difficulties considering the brief time available in the event of resolution, thus possibly leading to contagion risks or financial stability risks.
+The provisions of section 46F (5) of the Banking Act as amended aim ‒ in the event of insolvency ‒ to improve the position of liabilities for which the application of the bail-in tool is likely to entail substantial practical, legal and technical difficulties considering the brief time available in the event of resolution, thus possibly leading to contagion risks or financial stability risks.

 This change to status has helped bolster the bank's TLAC and, therefore, helped to support the preferred distributions.